adamcumiskey/Sorcery/README.md

                     },
                     Item { (cell: SubtitleTableViewCell) in
-                        cell.textLabel?.text = "Load any cell with ease" cell.detailTextLabel?.text = "BlockDataSource automatically registers and loads the correct cell by using the class specified in the configure block." cell.detailTextLabel?.numberOfLines = 0
+                        cell.textLabel?.text = "Load any cell with ease" cell.detailTextLabel?.text = "Sorcery automatically registers and loads the correct cell by using the class specified in the configure block." cell.detailTextLabel?.numberOfLines = 0
                     }
                 ]